100% Confidential

 Monthly Recurring Revenue

-The percentage of revenue from managed services contracts is the primary value driver.
+The percentage of revenue from managed Services contracts is the primary value driver.
 MSPs with 80%+ MRR command premium multiples because revenue is predictable and sticky.

 Client Retention